surreal70/diskmon/README.md

 A Python console application for real-time monitoring of disk usage and I/O performance on Linux systems.

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+**Copyright (C) 2025 Andreas Huemmer <andreas.huemmer@adminsend.de>**

+## Changelog

+### Version 1.0.0 (2025-12-22)

+#### Added
+- **Command Line Interface**: Added support for command line arguments
+  - `--net` flag to include network mounted drives (NFS, CIFS, SMB, SSHFS, etc.)
+  - `--time SECONDS` option to set custom refresh interval (default: 2.0s, minimum: 0.1s)
+- **Network Filesystem Support**: Enhanced collector to properly handle network drives
+  - Automatic detection of network filesystem types (NFS, CIFS, SMB, SSHFS, GlusterFS)
+  - Configurable inclusion/exclusion of network drives
+- **GPL v3 Licensing**: Added comprehensive GPL v3 license headers to all source files
+- **Python Development Framework**: Applied standardized Python development practices
+  - Virtual environment support with automated setup
+  - PEP 8 compliance with Black formatting and Flake8 linting
+  - Modern Python packaging with pyproject.toml
+  - Comprehensive development tooling (tox, pre-commit, mypy)
+- **Author-Copyright Headers**: Enhanced all source files with detailed metadata
+  - Author attribution and copyright notices
+  - Version tracking and changelog information
+  - GPL v3 license headers with proper formatting
+- **Enhanced Documentation**: Updated README with comprehensive setup and usage instructions

+#### Changed
+- **Flexible Refresh Interval**: Replaced fixed 2-second refresh with configurable timing
+- **Improved Startup Messages**: Added informative messages about configuration and network drive inclusion
+- **Enhanced Error Handling**: Better validation for command line arguments and system access
+- **Code Quality**: 100% PEP 8 compliance with automated formatting and linting

+#### Technical Details
+- **Architecture**: Clean modular design with separation of concerns
+  - `monitor.py`: Main controller with monitoring loop and signal handling
+  - `collector.py`: System data collection from Linux `/proc/diskstats` and psutil
+  - `models.py`: Type-safe data structures using dataclasses
+  - `formatter.py`: Data formatting and rate calculations
+  - `display.py`: Console output with tabular formatting
+- **Testing**: Comprehensive property-based testing using Hypothesis framework
+- **Compatibility**: Python 3.8+ with Linux system requirements (currently using Python 3.12.7)
+- **Dependencies**: psutil for cross-platform disk operations, comprehensive dev dependencies
+- **Development Environment**: Virtual environment with full development toolchain

+#### Initial Features
+- **Real-time Monitoring**: Live disk usage and I/O performance tracking
+- **Comprehensive Metrics**:
+  - Disk usage (used, available, total space, usage percentage)
+  - I/O performance (read/write operations per second, throughput in KB/s)
+- **Clean Console Interface**: Formatted table output with proper column alignment
+- **Graceful Shutdown**: Handles Ctrl+C and system signals properly
+- **Robust Error Handling**: Continues running even when encountering system access errors
+- **Smart Filtering**: Automatically excludes special filesystems (tmpfs, devtmpfs, squashfs, overlay)

 ## Features

 - **Real-time disk usage monitoring** - Shows used, available, and total space for all mounted disks